 Change your goals

 If your annual running goal is always to run a marathon, then consider changing that and focus on different running disciplines.
 You could focus on trying to improve your 5k time or even do some off-road races.
 Having a different training goal will require different training methods.
-You could even consider a multi-stage event.
+You could even consider an ultramarathon or a multi-stage event.